Chiquinho (footballer, born 1995): Benfica

 Chiquinho returned to Benfica on 1 July 2019, signing a contract until 2024.
 In his first official appearance, against Sporting CP in the Supertaça Cândido de Oliveira on 4 August, he completed a 5–0 rout after having replaced Gabriel in the 82nd minute.

 On 31 August 2021, Chiquinho was loaned to fellow top-tier side S.C.
 Braga without a buying option.
 The following February, also on loan, he joined Giresunspor of the Turkish Süper Lig.

 Returned to the Estádio da Luz for the 2022–23 campaign, Chiquinho was initially deemed surplus to requirements.
 However, after Enzo Fernández's departure to Chelsea in the winter transfer window, he became an important member of the Roger Schmidt-led squad, contributing 25 games and one goal to the league champions.

 Olympiacos

 On 20 January 2024, Chiquinho joined Super League Greece club Olympiacos FC.
 He scored his first goal on 11 April, in a 3–2 home win over Fenerbahçe S.K. in the quarter-finals of the UEFA Europa Conference League.

 Chiquinho won the double in his first full season, scoring eight times in the league.
+He scored his first goal in the UEFA Champions League on 26 November 2025, finalising a spectacular team effort to open an eventual 4–3 home loss to Real Madrid in the league phase; he left the field due to injury shortly after, however.